 Sadly that got really really hard.
 Let’s look at Thailand as an example.
 A common newbie-traveller-country.
 The government declares you as an alien (literally, not kidding!), you need to prove that you can do something a Thai could not do.
 A lot of travellers work without permission and get away with it, but i have also seen people getting taken by police, paying more than they actually earned.
 Not really worth…

 Getting a working holiday visa is a great option though.
 But then again, most likely you won’t get a well paid dreamjob (If you even get the visa, depending on your homecountry the quota might be restricted to 100…).
 If you are more focused on staying longer and having a good time at a nice location, than on actually saving money, it’s worth.
 If not, you better stay in your job at home for another 3 months.
 Saves a lot of trouble.
+Go for it, if it is your dream though.
+There are many options and if you really want to you’ll find a way.

 I’ll do that once im retired!

-Lucky you, if you are among the few one who actually do it.
+Lucky you, if you are among the few ones who actually do it.
 If you take a look around the world isn’t full of travelling retirees.
 Why?
 Most people don’t want to (or can’t) do it anymore, once they reached the age to retire.
 Atleast not the way they imagined it when they were young.
 Tramping, couchsurfing, work and travel, low comfort as an old man/woman?
 Low pension, health problems, responsibility for family members… just to name a few reasons.

 As always you are very welcome to leave additions/suggestions/opinions in the comments!